1-year-old baby among 5 COVID-19 patients discharged, 4 new cases: MOH

 READ: COVID-19 outbreak: What you need to know about the Public Health Preparedness Clinics

-Singapore Airlines will temporarily cut flights across its global network in the three months to May as the COVID-19 outbreak hits demand for services to and through Singapore.
+Singapore Airlines on Tuesday said it will temporarily cut flights across its global network in the three months to May as the COVID-19 outbreak hits demand for services to and through Singapore.

 On Monday, MOH announced a new Stay-Home Notice for Singapore residents and long-term pass holders with recent travel history to mainland China outside the Hubei province.